Peace River Country: Economy

 Peace Country contains Canada's northernmost lands suitable for agriculture.
 Crops raised include canola, oats, peas, and barley.
 Some cattle ranching and beekeeping is also done in the area.
 In 2006, the region accounted for 14.4% of Canada's total bison-producing herd.

 Other industries include oil and gas extraction and forestry.
 Lumber, oriented strand board, and pulp are produced in many forestry mills throughout the region.

 Infrastructure

 Peace Country is crossed by the southern leg of the Alaska Highway, the western extremity of Alberta Highway 43 and the southern portion of the Mackenzie Highway.
 Other important transportation routes include the northern part of Alberta Highway 2, Alberta Highway 35, British Columbia Highway 29, British Columbia Highway 97, and Alberta Highway 49.

 Regional air transport hubs are Grande Prairie Airport and Peace River Airport in Alberta and Fort St. John Airport in British Columbia.

 Health care is provided through British Columbia's Northern Health and through Alberta Health Services, on behalf of Alberta's Ministry of Health.

+Peace Region Internet Society is a local non-profit Internet service provider.